Warped geometric information on the optimisation of Euclidean functions: Retraction choice

 Evaluate this curve at $t = 0$, i.e., $c(0) = \xi(\btheta) = \xi(\xi^{-1}(\bx)) = \bx$ and the first property holds.
 For the second property we need to show that we recover $\bV = \bMd \bbv$ in the derivative $\dot c(0)$.
 The curve derivative is given by

 thus at $t = 0$ we have $\dot c(0) = \bMd \bbv = \bV$.
 Therefore we conclude that Equation \eqref{eq:ret} is a retraction map.
-It is also interesting to observe that the term $\mho_1$ in the Equation \eqref{eq:geodequations}, see Appendix \ref{app:chrisgeod}, equals the coefficient $\boldsymbol{q}$ and that it is obtained by the projection of the normal component of the geodesic curve onto $\Theta$.
-This shows the acceleration on the chart $\Theta$ is not null and where the curved geometry information of $\nman$ plays out in $\Theta$.
+It is also interesting to observe that the term $\mho_1$ in the Equation \eqref{eq:geodequations}, see Appendix \ref{app:chrisgeod}, equals the coefficient $\boldsymbol{q}$ and that was obtained by the projection of the normal component of the approximate geodesic curve onto $\Theta$.